MP Estate Planning UK

 Exemptions and Reliefs

 Understanding these exemptions and reliefs is crucial for effective SIPP and IHT planning.
-By taking advantage of these provisions, you can minimize the Inheritance Tax liability on your estate, ensuring that more of your wealth is passed on to your beneficiaries.
+By taking advantage of these provisions alongside your pension planning, you can minimise the IHT liability on your estate and ensure that more of your wealth reaches your beneficiaries.

 The Impact of Age on SIPPs and Inheritance Tax